tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/极速集成（含 UI 库）/步骤6：开启直播大厅（可选）/开启直播大厅（iOS）_intl_en.md

 TRTC uses UDP to transmit audio and video data, and LVB CDN uses RTMP, HLS, FLV, or other protocols to transmit data.
 TRTC provides a shorter delay and smoother microphone on/off experience than LVB CDN.
 However, TRTC is more expensive than LVB CDN.

-If you do not have high delay requirements, use CDN to view livestreams to reduce costs.
+If you do not have high delay requirements, use CDN to view live streams to reduce costs.

 #### Prerequisites
   You have activated Tencent Cloud [CSS](https://console.cloud.tencent.com/live).
-You need to configure a playback domain for live stream playback according to the requirements of applicable authorities.
+You need to configure a playback domain for live playback according to the requirements of applicable authorities.
 For detailed directions, please see [Adding Domain Name](https://intl.cloud.tencent.com/document/product/267/35970).

 #### Enabling relayed push
 1. Log in to the [TRTC console](https://console.cloud.tencent.com/trtc).